AdaemmerP/lpirfs/cran-comments.md

 # Submission notes

 ## Purpose
-- Deleted *mFilter* from *Imports* in the DESCRIPTION file as the package will be archived on 2018-07-20.
+* Deleted *mFilter* from *Imports* in the DESCRIPTION file as the package will be archived on 2018-07-20.
-  I wrote a C++ function based on *hpfilter* from the *mFilter* package.
-The author of *mFilter* now appears in the DESCRIPTION file as a contributor.
+  I wrote a C++ function based on the *hpfilter* function from the *mFilter* package.
+The author of *mFilter* now appears in the

-- Fixed this problem:
+  DESCRIPTION file as a contributor.

-  > Your C++ error was warned about in §1.6.4 of the manual: do check for similar occurrences.
+* Fixed a C++ error (§1.6.4 of the manual) which occurred when attempting to build the package on Oracle Solaris:

 ## Test environments
 * local x86_64-pc-linux-gnu (64-bit), R version 3.5.1
 * ubuntu 14.04.5 (on travis-ci),      R version 3.4.4, R-oldrel, R-devel.